atvs1478/sq/README.md

 for you to then follow the below build steps

 ### Manual Install of ESP-IDF
 <strong>Currently this project requires this [IDF](https://github.com/espressif/esp-idf/tree/28f1cdf5ed7149d146ad5019c265c8bc3bfa2ac9) with gcc 5.2.
-You should use a gcc 5.2 toolchain, althoigh you can try a more recent version but this is not what we use so far</strong>
+You should use a gcc 5.2 toolchain, although you can try a more recent version but this is not what we use so far</strong>

 You can install IDF manually on Linux or Windows (using the Subsystem for Linux) following the instructions at: https://www.instructables.com/id/ESP32-Development-on-Windows-Subsystem-for-Linux/
 And then copying the i2s.c patch file from this repo over to the esp-idf folder